Digging into the plant microbiome could help future farmers and conservationists

 The company, working with cotton, corn, rice, soybeans and wheat, coats seeds with these microbes.
 Once the seeds germinate, the microbes cover the newborn leaves and can get inside via cuts in the roots or through stomata, tiny breathing holes in the leaves.
 The process is akin to what happens when a baby travels through the birth canal, picking up beneficial microbial partners from mom along the way.

 Farmers are also reporting improved drought tolerance.
 During the first six months of 2018 with only two rains, the participating Kansas farmers had given up on and plowed over fields with struggling regular wheat, but not those growing Indigo Wheat, Goldman says.

 In St. Louis, NewLeaf Symbiotics is interested in bacteria of the genus Methylobacterium.
-These microbes, found in all plants, are known as methylotrophs because they eat methane gas, which plants release as their cells grow.
-In return for methane, M-trophs, as NewLeaf calls them, offer plants diverse benefits.
+These microbes, found in all plants, are known as methylotrophs because they eat methanol, which plants release as their cells grow.
+In return for methanol, M-trophs, as NewLeaf calls them, offer plants diverse benefits.
 Some deliver molecules that encourage plants to grow; others make seeds germinate earlier and more consistently, or protect against problem fungi.